RENATO (RON) BACCI

 Ron Onesti is the president of Onesti Entertainment Corp., which produces concerts, special events and festivals nationwide, and the owner of the following Chicago-area entertainment venues: the Arcada Theatre, Club Arcada, Rock ’N Ravioli, Bourbon ’N Brass, Evanston Rocks, Wild West Town, Be Bop a Lula’s Rockabilly Cafe, 210 Live and the Des Plaines Theatre.
 He has produced several projects for television, appeared on numerous radio shows, and donates his time and talents to countless Italian-American organizations.
 He was awarded the prestigious Ellis Island Medal of Honor and was recently honored as a Cavaliere dell’Ordine della Stella d’Italia by the Italian government.

 With nearly three decades of experience in public and special libraries, archives and museums, Felicia Reilly earned a Master’s Degree in Library and Information Science from Dominican University in River Forest, Illinois.
 She maintained the Passionist Research Center’s website during the beginning of the public’s access to the World Wide Web, later creating and maintaining online web-based finding aids to archival collections at a medical society museum and library.
 Her family has served in the military, firefighting and police services.
-She has been researching Chicago’s music history for many years, has contributed articles and biographies to the Chicago Music Hall of Fame, has written for Fra Noi and was the researcher and author of the biographies and background material showcased in the museum’s Medal of Honor exhibit.
+She worked in the music business and has been researching Chicago’s music history for many years.
+She contributed articles and biographies to the Chicago Music Hall of Fame, has written for Fra Noi and was the researcher and author of the biographies and background material showcased in the museum’s Medal of Honor exhibit.
 She was also a contributor to a music encyclopedia and co-editor of a medical bibliography.
 She currently manages the Resources page on the website.

 James Scalzitti is director of communications for the Cook County Clerk’s Office since January 2019, having served as deputy director for five years prior.
 He has worked as a reporter for the Chicago Sun-Times, Chicago Tribune and City News Bureau of Chicago, and has written extensively for Fra Noi.
 He serves on Cook County’s Committee on Addressing Bias, Equity and Cultural Competence.
 He won a 2015 DePaul University Writing Showcase award for his paper examining the history and evolution of Italian-American political power in Chicago and Cook County, and is currently pursuing a master’s degree in public policy at DePaul.